NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 where,

-<div img="image3849.txt">\({\dot Q_{HighStandardRating\,Net}}\)</div> = Total standard (net) heating capacity (W) of the air-source heat pump equipment in heating mode determined from ANSI/AHRI Standard 210/240 and test conditions shown in Table 59.
+<span>${\dot Q_{HighStandardRating\,Net}}$</span> = Total standard (net) heating capacity (W) of the air-source heat pump equipment in heating mode determined from ANSI/AHRI Standard 210/240 and test conditions shown in Table 59.
 The standard heating test conditions for air-cooled condenser are: indoor coil entering air dry-bulb 21.1°C and outdoor coil entering air dry-bulb 8.33°C.

-<div img="image3850.txt">\({\dot Q_{HighStandardRating}}\)</div> = Total standard heating capacity (W) of the air-source heat pump equipment in heating mode determined from ANSI/AHRI Standard 210/240 and test conditions shown in Table 60.
+<span>${\dot Q_{HighStandardRating}}$</span> = Total standard heating capacity (W) of the air-source heat pump equipment in heating mode determined from ANSI/AHRI Standard 210/240 and test conditions shown in Table 60.
 The standard heating test conditions for air-cooled condenser are: indoor coil entering air dry-bulb 21.1°C and outdoor coil entering air dry-bulb 8.33°C.

-<div img="image3851.txt">\({\dot Q_{total,Rated}}\)</div> = Rated total heating capacity, user input (W)
+<span>${\dot Q_{total,Rated}}$</span> = Rated total heating capacity, user input (W)

-<div img="image3852.txt">\(TotCapTempModFa{c_{Rated}}\)</div>= User-specified bi-quadratic curve evaluated at the indoor coil entering air dry-bulb 21.1°C and outdoor coil entering air dry-bulb 8.33°C for air-cooled condenser as specified in Table 59, (dimensionless).
+<span>$TotCapTempModFa{c_{Rated}}$</span>= User-specified bi-quadratic curve evaluated at the indoor coil entering air dry-bulb 21.1°C and outdoor coil entering air dry-bulb 8.33°C for air-cooled condenser as specified in Table 59, (dimensionless).

-<div img="image3853.txt">\(Fa{n_{Power,Rated}}\)</div>= Supply air fan power at rated conditions, (W).
+<span>$Fa{n_{Power,Rated}}$</span>= Supply air fan power at rated conditions, (W).
 The Rated Indoor Coil Fan Power Per Volume Flow rate is a user-entered value, with a default of 773.3 W/(m3/s)) if the user leaves this input field blank.
 The default value is taken from ANSI/ASHRAE Standard 210/240-2008 where it is defined for systems which do not have an Indoor Coil fan furnished as part of the system.
 See the description given at the end of this section for how this value is calculated.

 #### Low Temperature Heating Standard (Net) Rating Capacity